javierriveracastro/betteroll-swade/README.md

 - Catalá: David Montilla

 ## Acknowledgements
+- All the people reporting bugs and opening issues.
+Without them this module will be far worse.
 - Atropos for making Foundry VTT
 - RedReign for Better Rolls 5e
 - FloRad for making the SWADE system for Foundry
+- Lipefl, author of swade-tools, for inspiration and just shameless code ripping.
 - All the nice people in the #swade channel of the official discord.
 Such a great community,

 ## License